-An important component to great marketing is a multi or cross-cultural approach.
+An important component to great marketing is a multi or cross-cultural approach to communication in business.

 This involves recognizing the differences in cultures and reflecting those distinctions to more effectively and genuinely communicate with an audience.
 Cultural factors can include everything from language and traditions to values, styles of living or religion.